john [at] odwyerpr.com

 Dir. of Research

 Jack O'Dwyer as a young reporter in the late 60s and seated at his desk in the mid-70s at 271 Madison Ave. in NYC where O'Dwyer's is still headquartered.

 Jack O'Dwyer (1933-2018) launched his pioneering Jack O'Dwyer's Newsletter in 1968.
 Previously, he was a financial reporter at two of the five biggest daily newspapers in the U.S., the New York Journal-American (six years) and the Chicago Tribune (four years).

-Respected and sometimes feared by leaders in the PR business, O'Dwyer took pride in his role as an old-school reporter dedicated to chasing down stories and revealing the good and bad of PR.
+Respected and sometimes feared by leaders in the PR business, Jack took pride in his role as an old-school reporter dedicated to chasing down stories and revealing the good and bad of PR.

-O'Dwyer was a fierce advocate for transparency in PR.
-His annual financial rankings, which required the submission of financial proofs, chronicled the growth of the industry.
-He believed the rankings contributed to the "professionalism" of PR, which helped the business earn the respect that is so richly deserved.
+Jack was a fierce advocate for transparency in PR.
+His annual financial rankings, which require the submission of financial proofs, chronicled the growth of the industry.
+He believed the rankings contributed to the "professionalism" of PR, which helped the business earn the respect that it so richly deserved.